 We are always joyful when we have the opportunity to gather with you in celebration.
 You mean the world to us and your health and safety are of paramount concern.

-Based on the recent events concerning the COVID-19 virus we believe it is prudent to postpone our Elisabeth Bruyère Award Dinner honoring James F. Linnehan Jr., Esq. from April 16th to Thursday, June 18th.
-Any sponsorships or tickets you have purchased will be honored for the June 18th date.
-We are also extending the timeframe to purchase tickets until June 1, 2020.
+Based on the ongoing events concerning the COVID-19 virus we believe it is prudent to postpone our Elisabeth Bruyère Award Dinner honoring James F. Linnehan Jr., Esq. until Friday, April 16, 2021.
+Any sponsorships or tickets you have purchased will be honored for the April 16, 2021 date.
+We are also extending the timeframe to purchase tickets or sponsorships through March 2021.
 Click on the button below to register.

-Thank you for your continued support.
+Thank you for your continued support and patience during this difficult time.
 God bless.

 Sister Préscille Malo,